-Explore the page below to learn how to apply for financial aid as a continuing education student at University of Mount Olive.
+Explore the page below to learn how to apply for financial aid.

 The Free Application for Federal Student Aid (FAFSA) is used to determine what a family can contribute toward educational expenses per academic year.
 All students at University of Mount Olive (except non-US citizens) must complete a FAFSA.

 To apply for need-based financial aid at University of Mount Olive, you will need to submit a completed FAFSA.
 Students will need to visit fsaid.ed.gov to obtain a FSA username and password.
 This will serve as your electronic signature for the FAFSA and can be done prior to FAFSA completion or while completing the FAFSA.
 Students will use the UMO school code 002949.

 To obtain a paper copy of the FAFSA, should you wish not to submit electronically, you can visit https://fafsa.ed.gov/help/ffde44.htm to print the form.
 However, please expect delayed processing with paper forms.

 The FAFSA asks for financial information about you and your family, such as income and asset information, as well as your academic background.
 You will receive a Student Aid Report (SAR) based on the information you reported in your application.
 Be sure to check your SAR for errors, and let us know if there are any corrections.
 We will develop a financial aid package for you based on the information in your SAR.

 To be eligible for financial aid, you must meet the following general requirements:

 - Be a US citizen or permanent resident

 - Be officially accepted as a degree or licensure-seeking student to University of Mount Olive